 Mainstream was established in Dublin, Ireland in 2008.
 It has built and now operates two wind farms; the Knockaneden wind farm (9 megawatts) in County Kerry and the Carrickeeny wind farm (8 megawatts) in County Leitrim which is owned by IKEA.
-The Raragh wind farm (11.5 megawatts) in County Cavan is at the pre-construction stage and expected to enter construction during 2016.
+The Raragh wind farm (11.5 megawatts) in County Cavan is currently in development.

 Mainstream is committed to the communities where our wind farms are hosted.
 At each anniversary of commercial operation date, community groups including schools, sports clubs, and not-for-profit associations are invited to apply for a portion of community funds.
 Awards are made based on proximity to the wind farm, if the group is involved in a sustainable energy development and, the value that group brings to the community.

 Knockaneden Wind Farm Community Fund – Co.
 Kerry

 Mainstream would like to invite applications for funding from not-for-profit community based projects/activities within a 10km radius of our wind farm at Knockaneden, Co Kerry.
 Economic, social, cultural and educational projects from all aspects of community will be considered.
 Preference will be given to projects which have an environmental theme and/or linked to sustainable local activities.